01rabbit/PAKURI/README.md

 ## What's PAKURI

-I have imitated the good points of many tools.
-In Japanese, imitating is called “Pakuru”.
+I've consulted many pen testing tools.
+I then took the good points of those tools and incorporated them into my own tools.
+In Japanese slang, imitation is also called "paku-ru".
 > ぱくる (godan conjugation, hiragana and katakana パクる, rōmaji pakuru)
 >
 > 1. eat with a wide open mouth